BurN-30/LOA-Server-Status/README.md

 # Lost Ark Server Status Bot

-A bot to monitor the server status for the game Lost Ark and send notifications via Discord.
+Just sharing a bot to monitor the server status for the game Lost Ark and send notifications via Discord.
+It was originally for personal use while servers are in Maintenance to know when they are back online without checking manually the website.

 ## Features